Windows OS Hub

 VMWare: Virtual Machine Disks Consolidation is Needed

-The warning ‘Virtual Machine disks consolidation is needed’ in the Summary tab of a virtual machine in the VMware vSphere console means that when deleting a snapshot (using the option Delete or Delete All), the snapshot VMDK files or logs have not been deleted correctly (remain on the storage).
-This causes a virtual machine backup errors.
+The warning ‘Virtual Machine disks consolidation is needed’ in the Summary tab of a virtual machine in the VMware vSphere Client console means that when deleting snapshots (using the Delete or Delete All options), there were files left on the disk that could not be merged (committed) with the main virtual disk file (vmdk).
+As a result, you cannot backup such a virtual machine, and its performance is degraded.

 The most typical causes of the ‘Virtual Machine disks consolidation is needed’ error are:

-To fix the error ‘Virtual machine Consolidation Needed’, right-click on the virtual machine and select VM -> Snapshots -> Consolidate.
+To fix the error ‘Virtual machine Consolidation Needed’, right-click on the virtual machine and select VM -> Actions -> Snapshots -> Consolidate.

 consolidate snapshots in the vcenter console